The magnificent Grand Opera House was once located at 11 Adelaide St W (between Grand Opera Lane and Bay St, on the south side) in downtown Toronto.

 Toronto’s Early Theatre History

 Shortly after the blaze, a group called the Toronto Opera House Company formed.
-They asked Charlotte Morrison, the manager of the former Royal Lyceum Theatre, to both manage the new Grand Opera House and put together a company for theatrical performances.
+They asked Charlotte Morrison, the former Royal Lyceum Theatre manager, to manage the new Grand Opera House and create a theatrical performance company.

 The Grand Opera House Architecture